neerajnj10/uber-datascience_challenge/uber-data_science.md

+- here,overall and average error percentage are both approximaltely equal to .23 (23%), which is what we got from training set.

+- ROC curve is another brilliant performance indicator for the model, and it shows the AUC value around 0.84 which is highly desirable.

 > Validation datset was further utilized and was performed against "Decision Tree", "Random Forest", "Adaptive-Boosting(ADA)", "Logistic Regression", "Multivariate Adaptive Regression Splines(MARS)" & Support Vector Machine(SVM) and several times iterated over by removing variables (as described at necessary steps the reason for removl of a particular varibale), PCA and correlation were taken into consideration and dataset was changed over time with the model development.
 However, in this project, I am only presenting the final overview or description of what the dataset looks-like (final) after alteration.
 Upon changes and comparion based on confusion matrix/error matrix and ROC etc., **Adaptive-Boosting** was finally selected as the best model with best result produced by it in comparison to other, and therefore, would be implemented on test dataset.
+For further details on how comparison stood up for each model against each other, and the codes used to generate them, please follow this link.